Thaumatized/wonder-kanban/README.md

 then you can copy the contents of the build folder to the server.
 Here is the command I use for that:
 > cp /drives/mass_storage/AAA_WIP/GIT/wonder-kanban/build/* . -r

-## SQL server
-For the SQL server there is the `kanban.sql` file containing sql to create the necessary tables.
-Change `backend/db-template.php` to `backend/db.php` and fill it with credentials.